 Keep your personal medications on top of shelves where your pets can’t see them.
 Bear in mind that dogs might be fatally poisoned by having a vulnerable rodent, therefore always be careful about using the services and products.
 Explain to your neighbors in the event that you have released rat bait, so that they can defend their pets from vulnerability and ask them to do the same.

-When buying plants for the house, select for the ones that won’t cause poisoning if your puppy appears to nibble in it.
+When buying plants for the house select for that won’t cause poisoning.
 The ASPCA has an online collection of toxic and non toxic plants by species.
 In the event you decide to possess toxic plants, then make sure that they’re retained in some area where your animals can’t reach them.
 Place chemicals and cleansers in pet-inaccessible regions of the house.